Luang Prabang · Laos

 Buy a local Unitel or Lao Telecom SIM at the airport for the best local rates and coverage.

-Kuang Si waterfall with turquoise pools and cascading water in Luang Prabang, Laos
+Kuang Si Falls cascading into turquoise pools surrounded by lush green forest in Luang Prabang, Laos

 Why you can trust this guide